Travel Nurse Frequently Asked Questions (FAQ)

 How do I obtain licensing for assignments?

-Travel companies will provide you with information you need to obtain the required license for your assigned state.
+Travel companies will provide you with the information you need to obtain the required license for your assigned state.
 Each state has its own rules and regulations, so The Gypsy Nurse recommends that you contact the state board of nursing directly.
 This is a cheat-sheet for licensing time-frames to use as a reference: State by State RN Licensing Time-Frame Guide.
 Here are some additional licensing resources: Licensing.

 How to choose a travel company and get started?